 For centuries in Japan, budo (the martial way) has been a path that includes both rigorous practice and sustained introspection.
 Aikido’s founder, Master Morihei Ueshiba, noted that in real budo there are no enemies and he emphasized agatsu or “victory over self.”
 Within Shin-Budo Kai, we seek self improvement through diligent and in-depth study of the martial ways.
 We do so not so much to defeat others, but to achieve that level of self-control that allows us to follow a more harmonious path – a path on which we invite you to join us.

 Interested?
 (Please see our temporary COVID schedule here)

 If you are interested in finding out more about Aikido, please give us a call or send an email.
 We encourage all potential students to stop by the dojo and observe a class.
 Visitors are always welcome.
-Also, we offer free introductory classes the first Monday of each month.
-Please see the Intro Class page for further details.
-New students are welcome to begin at any time by attending our All Levels Aikido classes on Monday evenings or Saturday mornings.
+While new students are welcome to begin anytime (during any regularly scheduled class), we also offer designated introductory classes and courses from time to time.
+Please see our Intro Classes page for the latest opportunities.

 Albuquerque Shin-Budo Kai is a non-profit organization with membership open to all without regard to sex, race, national origin, or religion.
 For monthly dues and class fees, please see our Payment/Donations page.